Spacemen 3: 1988

 The single "Revolution" was released in November 1988.
 The title track was a powerful, anthemic "mind-melting crunch". "'Revolution' was the chest-tearing noise that propelled them from complete obscurity to the cultosphere of young indie rock godz" (Jack Barron, NME, 29/7/1989).
 The single peaked in the top 10 of the indie charts, representing Spacemen 3's highest chart position yet, and was voted by radio listeners for inclusion in John Peel's end-of-year Festive Fifty.
 Awarded Single of the Week by the Melody Maker, it was extremely well received by the music press whose general attitude towards the band changed at this juncture:

 Spacemen 3 "became the indie phenomenon of late 1988" (Erik Morse).
 They were receiving more media attention and got their first cover story in Melody Maker's 19 November 1988 issue.
-Peter Kember effectively became the sole spokesperson for Spacemen 3, giving numerous interviews.
-These provided for controversy and journalistic focus due to Kember's candid openness about his drug-taking habits and his forthright views on recreational drug use.
+Kember participated in many interviews, which provided controversy and journalistic focus on his drug-taking habits and his forthright views on recreational drug use.
 On one occasion, Kember invited his interviewer to accompany him as he collected his methadone prescription.
-Kember was regularly described in the music papers, incorrectly, as the "leader" of Spacemen 3, although he had not helped in this portrayal: in the Melody Maker article referred to above, Kember had stated: "This band is my design and the rest are totally into it."
+Kember was regularly described in the music papers, incorrectly, as the "leader" of Spacemen 3, although he had not helped in this portrayal: in the Melody Maker article referred to above, Kember had stated, "This band is my design and the rest are totally into it."

-Completion of the Playing with Fire album was delayed due to recording delays and a dispute about song-writing credits.
-At a meeting at Fire Records' London office, Peter Kember proffered his name for single writing credits for six of the album's nine songs; however, Jason Pierce countered, demanding joint credits for three of those songs due to the guitar parts he had contributed to them.
-An argument led to Kember attempting to hit Pierce and a scuffle ensued.
-An impasse resulted; Pierce threatened to pull his songs from the album if his demands were not met.
-Manager Gerald Palmer mediated to resolve the feud.
-At a very tense four-hour meeting, of fierce arguments and recriminations between Kember and Pierce, Palmer finally managed to obtain a compromise with Kember conceding split song-writing credits for 'Suicide'.
+Completion of the Playing with Fire album was delayed due to recording delays and a dispute about song-writing credits, which resulted in a physical altercation.
+Palmer mediated to resolve the feud.
+Palmer finally managed to obtain a compromise with Kember conceding split song-writing credits for 'Suicide'.